ASKurz/blogdown5/content/blog/2023-03-03-causal-inference-with-count-regression/index.md

 ### Bayesian models.

-So save y’all from soul-crushing redundancy, I’m not going to repeat all the content from the frequentist models in the Bayesian section.
+To save y’all from soul-crushing redundancy, I’m not going to repeat all the content from the frequentist models in the Bayesian section.
 Here we’ll explore some of the results with a Bayesian negative-binomial ANOVA and a Bayesian Poisson ANCOVA.

 #### Define the equations and fit.